ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

     - Allows to automatically set up local single-node Kubernetes cluster
     - Great for quick development purposes

+- `kind`
+    - Run local Kubernetes cluster using Docker
+    - Can be used for local cluster testing

 - `helm`
     - Templating and package management for Kubernetes objects
     - Manage your own templates (known as charts)